 Under the leadership of new owners, the press separated from the magazine in 1986 and was established as a fully independent publishing house.
 In the late 1980s and early 1990s, the press published the works of Raymond Carver, Ron Chernow, J. P. Donleavy, Richard Ford, Francisco Goldman, Jay McInerney, P. J. O’Rourke, Rian Malan, Jeanette Winterson, and Tobias Wolff.

-Since 1993, Atlantic Monthly Press has been one of the two hardcover imprints of Grove Atlantic, publishing fiction, history, biography, and narrative nonfiction.
-Notable authors and titles include Sherman Alexie’s The Lone Ranger and Tonto Fistfight in Heaven, Mark Bowden’s Black Hawk Down, Candace Bushnell’s Sex and the City, George Crile’s Charlie Wilson’s War, Leif Enger’s Peace Like a River, Charles Frazier’s Cold Mountain, Sheri Holman’s The Dress Lodger, and many more.
+Notable titles published under the Atlantic Monthly Press imprint include Sherman Alexie’s The Lone Ranger and Tonto Fistfight in Heaven, Mark Bowden’s Black Hawk Down, Candace Bushnell’s Sex and the City, George Crile’s Charlie Wilson’s War, Leif Enger’s Peace Like A River, Aminatta Forna’s The Devil That Danced on the Water, Charles Frazier’s Cold Mountain, Jim Harrison’s The Road Home, Lily King’s Euphoria, the Brunetti series by Donna Leon, and Karl Marlantes’s Matterhorn.

 The Mysterious Press